khamsha/static-to-s3/README.md

 # static-to-s3
-A template to publish simple static sites to s3
+A template to publish simple static sites to Yandex Cloud s3